Article Screening Background

 Article Screening

-The purpose of article screening to remove studies that are clearly not related to your topic.
+The purpose of article screening is to remove studies that are clearly not related to your topic.
 Use your inclusion/exclusion criteria to first screen the title and abstracts of your studies and determine whether they are relevant to your research question.
-Once titles and abstracts have been screened, the full text must be retrieved and screened to definitely decide whether the study fits the eligibility criteria of your synthesis.
+Once titles and abstracts have been screened, the full text must be retrieved and screened to decide whether the study fits the eligibility criteria of your synthesis.

 It is highly recommended that two independent reviewers screen all studies, resolving areas of disagreement by consensus or by a third party who is an expert in the field.
 Listed below are tools that can be used for article screening.